 Eas Mor waterfall and gorge

 There wasn’t much water falling at Eas Mor this day, but it’s an amazing gorge.
-I’ll come back in the winter when it’s more plentiful.
+I’ll come back in the winter when the water is more plentiful.

 Now to find the geocache.
 It took us a wee while as my phone battery was almost gone using the Geocaching app.
-The midges were getting worse.
+Again the midges were out in full force.
 I was in such a rush to get away from them that when I found the box I forgot to take a photo of my unicorn trackable.

 The next day we were heading home in the 13.55pm ferry.
 We didn’t have time to go on a long walk so we stopped off at two stunning glens instead.